 Available Thermistor Configurations

 Thermistors with bolt- or washer-mounted sensors can be installed into standard-sized threaded holes or openings.
 Their small thermal mass enables them to respond to temperature changes rapidly.
-They’re used in a many applications including household appliances, water tanks, pipes and equipment casings.
+They’re used in many applications including household appliances, water tanks, pipes, and equipment casings.

 Surface-mounted thermistors come with adhesive exteriors that can easily be stuck in place on flat or curved surfaces.
 They can be removed and re-applied and have several commercial and industrial applications.